-The highest governing body
+The highest governing body Our supervisory board has got

-Our supervisory board has got renewed during 2021, including Lene Bryde, CEO of the sister company ACO Funki A/S, as a step in the direction to ensure female gender representation on our board.
-Due to no changes in the Board of Directors In 2023 the target of equal gender representation has not been reached Therefore, the board is currently composed by 1 female out of 5 board positions and the target is to achieve in the next seven years until the closing of 2030 a female representation between 1/3 and 2/5.
+renewed during 2021, including Lene Bryde, CEO of the sister company ACO Funki A/S, as a step in the direction to ensure female gender representation on our board.
+Therefore, the board is currently composed by 1 female out of 5 board positions and the target is to achieve in the next four years until the closing of 2027 a female representation between 1/3 and 2/5.